vapoursynth/vapoursynth/doc/gpufilters.rst

 transfer and their output residency follows their input, so none of them interrupts a resident chain.
-That covers the reorder filters — Trim, Splice, Reverse, Loop, Interleave, SelectEvery, DuplicateFrames, DeleteFrames, FreezeFrames — the property and metadata filters — AssumeFPS, CopyFrameProps, RemoveFrameProps, ClipToProp, PropToClip, SetVideoCache — plane reference shuffling — ShufflePlanes, SplitPlanes — and the deferred producers FrameEval and ModifyFrame, whose template clip fixes the residency the returned clips or frames must match, while their ``prop_src``/``clips`` frames may be either
+That covers the reorder filters — Trim, Splice, Reverse, Loop, Interleave, SelectEvery, DuplicateFrames, DeleteFrames, FreezeFrames — the property and metadata filters — AssumeFPS, SetFrameProp, SetFrameProps, SetFieldBased, CopyFrameProps, RemoveFrameProps, ClipToProp, PropToClip, SetVideoCache — plane reference shuffling — ShufflePlanes, SplitPlanes — and the deferred producers FrameEval and ModifyFrame, whose template clip fixes the residency the returned clips or frames must match, while their ``prop_src``/``clips`` frames may be either